emb-riscv/specs-markdown/exceptions-and-interrupts.md

   application/handler mode, since it can be restored from the saved `status` register.
-Saving this register is necessary not only for the `handler` bit (which might have been added to HANDLER_RETURN), but for the `cause` field, which otherwise may be overriten by nested interrupts.</sup>
+Saving this register is necessary not only for the `handler` bit (which might have been added to HANDLER_RETURN), but for the `cause` field, which otherwise may be overridden by nested interrupts.</sup>

 ## The FP lazy stacking mechanism